guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 scene.add(hemisphereLight)
 ```

 Then, let's import a 3D model formatted as an `.obj` file.
-To do that, we need to import the [`OBJLoader2`](https://threejs.org/docs/index.html#examples/en/loaders/OBJLoader2) module which will do everything for you.
+To do that, we need to import the `OBJLoader2` module which will do everything for us.
 ```js
 import {OBJLoader2} from 'https://threejsfundamentals.org/threejs/resources/threejs/r122/examples/jsm/loaders/OBJLoader2.js';
 ```
-To import te model, we need to instantiate the loader and call the method `objLoader.load()` that takes the model's path as an argument and a callback function in which we must add the model to the scene.
+To import the model, we need to instantiate the loader and call the method `objLoader.load()` that takes the model's path as an argument and a callback function in which we must add the model to the scene.

 ```js
 const modelPath = './roadbike.1.0.obj'